Table of Contents

 Natural Reverb

 Natural reverb refers to the reflection and scattering of sound waves in a physical environment.
-When sound is produced in a space, it bounces off walls, floors, and other surfaces, creating a complex pattern of reflections that produce a sense of space or ambiance.
+When sound is produced in a space, it bounces off walls, floors, and other surfaces, creating a complex reflection pattern that produces a sense of space or ambiance.

 The reverb characteristics of a space depend on its size, shape, materials, and acoustic properties.